jmf-mordis/asynckafka/docs/rdk_configuration.rst

         },
     )

-The configuration that can be passed to `rdk_consumer_config correspond with the` configuration found in the 'Global configuration properties' in the rdkafka configuration_ documentation (less the configuration exclusive from the producer indicated with a 'P' to the left of the name).
-The rdk_producer_config is exactly the same of the consumer but excluding the ones indicated with 'P'.
+The configuration `rdk_consumer_config` correspond with those that can be found at 'Global configuration properties', section of rdkafka configuration_ documentation (less the exclusive configuration from the producer, indicated with a 'P' to the left of the name).
+The rdk_producer_config is the opposite of the consumer, so you should exclude the ones indicated with 'C'.

 At the end of configuration_ you can find the 'Topic configuration properties', there is located the configuration that can be passed to the argument `rdk_topic_config` of the consumer of producer.